🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-rovinàre : to ruin
+rovinare : to ruin

 ro|vi||re : (accento grave)

-Indicative mood (Indicativo) of the verb rovinàre
+indicativo rovinare.
+Indicative mood of the verb rovinare

 Tempo semplice